mpi-advance/locality_aware/README.md

 # Using the Library

-## Linking
-All publicly available structs and APIs are included in `include/locality_aware.h`.
+All user-facing structs and APIs can be found in repository file: `include/locality_aware.h`.
-The produced library file will be called `liblocality_aware.<a/so>` This project will also install a CMake module file to enable CMake to find this library for use in other projects.
+The produced library file will be called `liblocality_aware.<a/so>`.
+This project will also install a CMake module file to enable CMake to find the locality_aware library for use in other projects.

-## API
+## APIs
-This library offers multiple algorithms to modify the behavior of some MPI_Alltoall and MPIL_Alltoallv collective operations.
-A majority of these functions share a common interface with the official functions in the MPI standard and simply utilize our MPIL prefix and MPIL objects.
+This library offers multiple algorithms to modify the behavior of MPI_Alltoall and MPIL_Alltoallv collective operations.
+A majority of these functions share a common interface with the official functions in the MPI standard and simply utilize our MPIL prefix, whiles require a few more inputs and/or MPIL-specific objects.
+The latter APIs do not have an existing entry in the MPI standard to describe the input parameters, so please see internal documentation for function details.

-:
-A few of the provided interfaces, do not have an existing entry in the standard and  require additional information.
-See internal documentation for function details.
-:
-Each of the MPIL collective operations contain at least options of algorithms to run internally.
-The algorithm used is defined in an variable external to the function.
-This allows users to swap the algorithm being run without having to change the function call.
-Each Specifics for the list of implemented algorithms and how to select them as shown below.
+Each of the MPIL collective operations contain a few options of algorithms to run internally.
+The algorithm used is defined in an variable external to the function and can be changed at the user level to swap the algorithm being run underneath.
+The set of available algorithm options available for each call, and how to select them, are shown below.

 ### Selecting an algorithm
 A majority of the API calls are wrappers that invoke internal functions to complete the operation.
 The API calls follow the same parameter setup as the associated MPI function.
 Each wrapper looks for a set global variable to determine which algorithm to use.
-Users can set these global variables using the MPIL_Set functions.
-Once the global value is set, all calls of the associated alltoall operation will use the new algorithm, until the global is changed.
+Users can set these global variables using the `MPIL_Set_<>` functions, after which all calls of the associated alltoall operation will use the new algorithm.
 If no algorithm is selected or an invalid enum is provided, each function uses the default algorithm noted below.

 ### Alltoall
 ```c